lowRISC/opentitan/hw/ip/aes/doc/_index.md

 If the AES unit wants to finish the encryption/decryption of an output data block but the previous one has not yet been read by the processor, the AES unit is stalled.
 It hangs and does not drop data.
 It only continues once the previous output data has been read and the corresponding registers can be safely overwritten.
+The order in which the output registers are read does not matter.
+Every output register has to be read at least once for the AES unit to continue.
-In contrast, the initial key can only be updated if the AES unit is idle, which eases design verification (DV).
+In contrast, the initial key and control register can only be updated if the AES unit is idle, which eases design verification (DV).

 The architecture of the AES unit is derived from the architecture proposed by Satoh et al.: ["A compact Rijndael Hardware Architecture with S-Box Optimization"](https://link.springer.com/chapter/10.1007%2F3-540-45682-1_15).
 The expected circuit area in a 110nm CMOS technology is in the order of 12 - 22 kGE (AES-128 only).